Ant01n3/AntApplet/README.md

 The environment actor takes care of sending ants events like you are at an intersection, or you are on the food, and the ants answer with their choices.

+The model for the ant behavior is inspired by works from Jean-Louis Deneubourg and Marco Dorigo...
+TODO

-TODO give details and diagrams.
+TODO give details, explain the model, the actor implementation and give diagrams.